dahlbyk/seattle-javascript-401d16/frontend/class-26-frontend-tooling-and-react/README.md

 # 401 JS -- class 26 frontend tooling and react

 ## Learning Objectives
-* Students will be able to configure webpack to compile JS into a bundle
-* Students will be able to configure webpack to compile sass into a bundle
+* Students will be able to configure webpack to build a web application bundle
-* Stuendts will be able to configure babel to transpile JSX and ES6 to ES5 javscript
+* Students will be able to configure babel to transpile JSX and ES6 to ES5 javscript
 * Students will be able to create and render react components to the DOM
 * Students will be able to add event listeners to react components
 * Students will be able to update react component state